How Old is the Earth?

 So how old is the earth?

 Again, searching the Bible reveals our answer.
-How many of us have skipped past the genealogies in Numbers and Chronicles?
+How many of us have skipped passed the genealogies in Numbers and Chronicles?
 They are there so that we can do a bit of arithmetic to discern the age of the earth (and we know it was created five days before Adam).
 These genealogies are timelines rather than exact date stamps, but they do point us to the truth.

 It should not surprise us to learn that it begins with Christ.
 Luke 2:23-38 records the lineage of Jesus Christ all the way back to Adam, this should be compared with Matthew 1:1-17.
 Note: If Adam didn’t exist then neither did Jesus!
 By counting the generations back we find the general timing of Adam’s appearance, but we can count forward from Adam also.
 Remember all that times Scripture mentions the years of people’s lives?
 E.g., “And all the days that Adam lived were nine hundred and thirty years: and he died” (Genesis 5:5).
 All these short biographical statement are there for a reason.